kgish/gishtech.com/README.md

 });
 ```

-No when the ember application is built for production an assets map is written to the `dist` directory.
+No when the Ember.js application is built for production an assets map is written to the `dist` directory.

 The `dist/assets/assetMap.json` contains a mapping of the original file name with the new fingerprinted file name and
 looks something like this: